-Brisket makes a great family-style meal on the weekends, but especially for Passover or Easter.
+Brisket makes a great family-style meal on the weekends, but especially for holidays like Rosh Hashana, Passover, or Easter.
 The simplicity of searing this lean piece of meat and roasting it for several hours in the oven is truly amazing.
 The tender beef becomes easy to slice, but not too soft that it falls apart.
-I love roasting brisket with vegetables, but this time I stepped up my game and chose hearty wild mushrooms, to create a warm broth, that compliments the meaty flavors.
+I love roasting brisket with vegetables, but this time I stepped it up and chose hearty wild mushrooms, to create a warm broth, that compliments the meaty flavors.

 Oven Roasted Brisket with Wild Mushrooms is a good choice for large gathering or parties because it feeds a crowd and pairs nicely with numerous side dishes.
-If you tend to choose ham or turkey for the holidays, go with brisket for a nice change and serve it with a potato gratin, fresh mixed greens, wild rice casserole or macaroni & cheese.
+Brisket is a delicious choice instead of turkey at holidays and I like to serve mine with a potato gratin, fresh mixed greens, wild rice casserole or macaroni & cheese.
 I think you will truly enjoy this combination of beef and mushrooms – it’s delightful.

 2 1/2-3 pound beef brisket

 4 cups wild mushrooms – Shiitake, Cremini, Maitake, Oyster, Portobello, etc.

 1 clove garlic, peeled and minced

 1. Preheat the oven to 325 degrees.
 In a Dutch-oven or large oven proof pot, add 1 tablespoon of oil and place over medium-high heat.
 Salt and pepper the brisket on both sides and add it to the pan.
 Sear the brisket on both sides for 4 minutes.

 2. Slice the mushrooms and set aside.
 Remove the brisket from the pot and place on a plate.
 Add 2 teaspoons oil to the pan and the mushrooms, saute for 3 minutes.